Graham Farmer Freeway: Construction

-The City Northern Bypass, particularly the section through Northbridge, was controversial due to its impacts on Northbridge and on encouraging car use.
+The City Northern Bypass, particularly the section through Northbridge, was controversial due to the number of buildings that would have to be demolished, the impact of construction on Northbridge, the impact on groundwater and air quality, and its effect in encouraging car use.
 Prominent critics included federal member for Perth Stephen Smith, state member for Perth Diana Warnock, shadow state transport minister Alannah MacTiernan and Gordon Stephenson, the co-author of the Plan for the Metropolitan Region, Perth and Fremantle.
 Stephenson said that the road would be predominantly used by traffic accessing the CBD, not bypassing it, and it would encourage driving rather than catching public transport, walking or cycling to the CBD.
+The Cities for People campaign was by opponents of the freeway, arguing against the freeway and in favour of investment in public transport.
+The state government rejected criticism of the project; Planning Minister Richard Lewis labelled the opposition to it a "scare campaign" and said that opponents were misrepresenting the project.

-The Cities for People campaign was formed By February 1996, Western Australia's Environmental Protection Authority (EPA) ruled out a formal environmental impact assessment for the City Northern Bypass, and that an informal assessment would take place, which came without the requirement for public submissions.
-The decision intensified opposition to the project on environmental grounds.
+By February 1996, Western Australia's Environmental Protection Authority (EPA) ruled out a formal environmental impact assessment for the City Northern Bypass, and that an informal assessment would take place, which came without the requirement for public submissions.
+This intensified opposition to the project on environmental grounds.
 Stephen Smith and shadow state environment minister Judy Edwards appealed the decision, citing groundwater flow, noise, and dust.
 Clough Group's chairman Harold Clough said in February 1996 that a tougher environmental assessment would have helped "silence critics".
 A freedom of information request by the Cities for People campaign revealed that the EPA spent just three and a half hours assessing the project.
 However, acting environment minister Kevin Prince stated in April 1996 that the normal development processes would be sufficient to manage environmental issues, and rejected claims that the EPA's decision was rushed.
+The route predominantly went through backyards, minimising the number of buildings that were demolished.
+Fifty-eight buildings were demolished, twenty-two of which had local heritage significance.
+The most significant building demolished was the Lone Star Hotel on the corner of Beaufort and Newcastle streets; several other buildings to be demolished were from the 19th and early 20th centuries.
+Many buildings only had their architecture assessed, not their history.
+The Cities for People group said that a formal environmental impact assessment would have examined the historical and social value of the buildings in detail.
+Demolition started in March 1996.